cloudberry-contrib/cbcopy/README.md

 **Common Issue**: Many users encounter connection failures when using hostname for `--dest-host` because the hostname cannot be resolved from the source cluster nodes.

 **Problem**: When you specify a hostname (e.g., `--dest-host=dest-warehouse-cluster`) instead of an IP address, all nodes in the source cluster must be able to resolve this hostname to the correct IP address.
-If the hostname resolution fails on any source cluster node, the migration will fail with connection errors.
+If the hostname resolution fails on any source cluster node, the migration will fail with errors such as `could not write to copy program: Broken pipe` or `extra data after last expected column`, which can be triggered by network issues.

 #### `cbcopy_helper` Not Deployed

 **Common Issue**: A common oversight is forgetting to copy the `cbcopy_helper` binary to all nodes in both the source and destination clusters.
 This can lead to connection errors that may appear to be DNS or network-related issues.

 **Problem**: The `cbcopy` utility relies on the `cbcopy_helper` executable being present on every node of both the source and destination clusters to facilitate data transfer.
 If the helper is missing on any node, `cbcopy` may fail with error messages, such as being unable to resolve hostnames or establish connections, because the necessary communication channel cannot be opened.

+#### Segment-to-Segment Network Connectivity

+**Common Issue**: The masters of the source and destination clusters can communicate via TCP, but the segments cannot connect to each other due to firewall restrictions.

+**Problem**: If you don't configure your firewall to allow TCP connections between segments of both clusters, you will likely encounter a situation where some tables (with small data volumes) migrate successfully while others (with large data volumes) fail.

+This happens because small tables are typically processed by the masters (copy on master), while large tables are distributed across segments for parallel processing (copy on segment).
+When segments cannot reach each other, the migration fails with the same error messages as network issues: `could not write to copy program: Broken pipe` or `extra data after last expected column`.
+This mixed success/failure pattern is a strong indicator of segment-to-segment connectivity problems.

 ### Connection Modes